atharvahans1/knowledge-dag/README.md

 Find and download the right version of
 [Anaconda for Python 3.7](https://www.anaconda.com/distribution) from Continuum Analytics.
-**Note:** You do need Python 3 and not Python 2.
+**Note:** You do need Python 3 and note Python 2.
 The notebooks will not work with Python 2.

 ### OS Specific Instructions